Physician mortgage loans: A mortgage option for doctors

 Key takeaways

-• These loans often have looser requirements and more generous terms, such as no down payment and higher debt-to-income ratios.
+- These loans often have looser requirements and more generous terms, such as no down payments and higher debt-to-income ratios.

-Doctors usually find themselves in a unique position after leaving medical school: They now have large incomes — but also massive student loans.
+Doctors usually find themselves in a unique position after leaving medical school.
+They now have large incomes — but also massive student loans.
 “Since medical school costs tend to be astronomical, doctors can carry a lot of debt that would otherwise bar them from securing a traditional mortgage,” says Jeffrey Zhou, CEO of Fig Loans, a personal loan lender based in Sugar Land, Texas.
+Physician mortgage loans, a special kind of financing aimed at helping medical professionals become homeowners, can help.

 What is a physician loan?

-The student loan debt many doctors carry could keep them from traditional home loans, but physician mortgage loans — offered specifically to medical pros — help them get financing with looser requirements.
+The student loan debt many doctors carry could prevent them from getting traditional home loans.
+But physician mortgage loans—offered specifically to medical professionals—help them get financing with looser requirements.

-Physician mortgage loans are private mortgages that come with more generous terms and looser qualifying requirements than most conventional loans.
-These doctor mortgage loans are geared toward medical professionals who have a harder time qualifying for a typical mortgage due to their considerable college and med school debt and limited savings.
+Physician mortgage loans are private mortgages with more generous terms and looser qualifying requirements than most conventional loans.
+These “doctor mortgage loans” are geared toward medical professionals who have a harder time qualifying for a typical mortgage due to their college and med school debt and limited savings.

 “Due to the requirements for medical education, many doctors are much older before they enter the workforce, and they don’t have the down payment needed to purchase a home; yet, they have the income to qualify for a home,” says Mikell Richards, VP at United Community Bank in Mount Pleasant, South Carolina.